 Over the years, I've explored every part of the city, including all the neighborhoods, all the arrondissements (districts), and many of the surrounding suburbs.
 Sometimes I think I've walked along every street in Paris, although I'm sure that's not quite true.

-Paris is best known for its famous attractions and monuments - Louvre Museum, Notre Dame Cathedral, the Eiffel Tower, and a short distance outside of the city, the Palace of Versailles - and I've visited all of them dozens of times.
+Paris is best known for its famous attractions and monuments - Louvre Museum, Notre Dame Cathedral, the Eiffel Tower, the Arc de Triomphe, and a short distance outside of the city, the Palace of Versailles and Monet's home and gardens in Giverny.
+I've visited all of them dozens of times, and still return to them almost every time I'm here.

 I've probably taken every Seine River cruise that's offered (and my favorites more than once).
-I join tours every time I'm here because I always learn so much from the guides who share their passions history, architecture, art, fashion, food, vintage shopping, baking, wine, music, and so much more.
+I join tours and take classes every time I'm here because I always learn so much from the guides who share their passions for history, architecture, art, fashion, food, vintage shopping, baking, wine, music, and so much more.

 But I also love exploring all of Paris's lesser-known museums and galleries, market streets, beautiful parks and gardens, historical churches, flea markets large and small, the glass-covered passages and arcades where 19th century Parisians once shopped, and the glittering large department stores and charming boutiques of today.